-- 1. The compensation of the senior management has been disclosed in note 23 to the financial statements. - 2.
-Includes actual cash paid plus estimated variable compensation.
+\ The compensation of the senior management has been disclosed in note 23 to the financial statements.

+\\ Includes actual cash paid plus estimated variable compensation.

 All personnel included in each of the above categories form part of the management team at the Bank.
-The management team encompasses all key decision makers and their assistants.
+The management team encompasses all key decision makers and key decision maker.